Best Cash Advance Apps Like MoneyLion: 17 Other Options

 • Money in your Cleo Wallet doesn’t earn interest

-It works by liking Dave to your bank account, and should you be in danger of falling into an overdraft, you’ll get an alert from the Dave app.
-You can receive an advance of up to $100 for an optional tip that you’ll need to pay back by your next paycheck.
+It works by liking Dave to your bank account, and should you be in danger of an overdraft, you’ll get an alert from the Dave app.
+You can receive an advance of up to $500 that you’ll need to pay back from your next paycheck.
+There are no mandatory fees, only an optional tip.
+Dave charges a monthly subscription fee of $1, making it one of the more economical options.

 Pros